 Mayor of the East Midlands announces £41.5 million investment for A614 and A6097 roads

-Myaor of the East Midlands stood next to the Transport Secretary Heidi Alexander.
+Mayor of the East Midlands stood next to the Transport Secretary Heidi Alexander.
 Both are stood outside the black door of Number 10 Downing Street in London.

-Work can now start on improving the A614 and A6097 roads in North Nottinghamshire, as Mayor Claire Ward secures a multi-million-pound investment for the region.
+Work can now start on improving the A614 and A6097 roads in north Nottinghamshire, as Mayor Claire Ward secures a multi-million-pound investment for the region.

 The funding, which the Mayor formally agreed with the Secretary of State for Transport, Rt Hon Heidi Alexander at 10 Downing Street this week, will help tackle congestion and make journeys quicker and easier at key pinch points in Lowdham, Ollerton, and Blidworth.